hmchen-github/genai-toolbox/docs/en/resources/sources/kuzu.md

 ---
-title: "KùzuDB"
+title: "Kùzu"
 type: docs
 weight: 1
 description: >
-    KùzuDB is an open-source, embedded graph database built for query speed and scalability, optimized for complex join-heavy analytical workloads using the Cypher query language.
+    Kùzu is an open-source, embedded graph database built for query speed and scalability, optimized for complex join-heavy analytical workloads using the Cypher query language.
 ---

 ## About

-[KuzuDB](https://kuzudb.com/) is an embedded graph database designed for high query speed and scalability, optimized for complex, join-heavy analytical workloads on large graph datasets.
+[Kuzu](https://kuzudb.com/) is an embedded graph database designed for high query speed and scalability, optimized for complex, join-heavy analytical workloads on large graph datasets.
 It provides a lightweight, in-process integration with applications, making it ideal for scenarios requiring fast and efficient graph data processing.

-KuzuDB has the following core features:
+Kuzu has the following core features:

 - **Property Graph Data Model and Cypher Query Language**: Supports the property graph model and uses Cypher, a powerful and expressive query language for graph databases.
 - **Embedded Integration**: Runs in-process with applications, eliminating the need for a separate server.